MathOnco/Mistic/Readme.md

 <img src=/fig_readme/GUI_Mistic.png width="80%"></img>

 Additional details can be found in the paper here: https://www.biorxiv.org/content/10.1101/2021.10.08.463728v1.
-Mistic is also highlighted on Boke's user showcase: http://bokeh.org/
+Mistic is also highlighted on Bokeh's user showcase: http://bokeh.org/

 ## Features of MIsTic
 * Two canvases: